bright/new-www/content/blog/top-trends-in-healthtech.md

 This year will be a time for other AI implementations to shine even brighter, particularly in areas like workflow optimization, and medical documentation recording.

 <EbookDynamic sectionTitle='scale your solution with our free guide' ebookName='Scale-Your-Healthtech-Solution-Successfully.pdf' ebookDescription={'Read more about Generative AI, blockchain, cloud computing or monitoring.
 All top technologies that elevate healthcare in one guide.'} ebookImage='/images/healthtech_guide_cover.png' ebookAlt='guide healthcare software cover' />

+### AI for healthcare workflow optimization

+Various companies are leveraging artificial intelligence (AI) to optimize healthcare workflows across multiple domains:

+#### Administrative task automation

+Automating administrative tasks in healthcare has become a priority for many companies aiming to improve efficiency and reduce clerical burdens.
+Examples include Notable Health, Qventus and UiPath.

+#### Personalized treatmentpPlans (precision medicine)

+Creating personalized treatment plans using AI and data analytics is transforming patient care.
+Examples include Tempus, and Flatiron.

+#### Enhancing patient interaction

+Enhancing patient interaction through conversational AI and virtual assistants.
+Examples include Ada, and Talkie.

+#### Data management

+Improving data management for better clinical decision-making is a focus for several companies.
+Examples include Innovaccer, Datavant, and Redox.

+#### Medical records transcription

+Recording and transcribing doctor-patient communication for medical record documentation is an area that quite a few companies have been actively working on.
+Examples include DeepScribe, Abridge, Lyrebird Health, Tali AI, Deepgram, and Dorascribe.

 ## Making telemedicine even more accessible